ccoutant/dwarf-locations/chapter2-diffs.md

     compilation unit, which must be a `DW_TAG_base_type` entry that provides the type of the data pushed.</span>
     <span class="add">The `DW_OP_deref_type` operation takes two operands.
 The first operand
-    is a 1-byte unsigned integer that specifies the size `S` (in bytes) of the type given by the second operand.
+    is a 1-byte unsigned integer that specifies the byte size `S` of the type given by the second operand.
 The second operand is an unsigned LEB128 integer that represents the offset of a debugging information entry in the current compilation unit, which must be a `DW_TAG_base_type` entry that provides the type `T` of the value to be retrieved.
-The size `S` must be the same as the size of the base type represented by the second operand.
+The size `S` must be the same as the byte size of the base type represented by the type `T`.
 This operation pops a location `L` from the stack.
 The first `S` bytes are retrieved from the location `L` and pushed onto the stack as a value of type `T`.</span>

     <span class="del">*While the size of the pushed value could be inferred from the base
     type definition, it is encoded explicitly into the operation so that the